The Bankrate promise

 If you already have an insurance policy, your company may choose to cancel or nonrenew your coverage after a DUI conviction.
 Not all insurance companies insure high-risk drivers and even if your company maintains your policy, you will likely be facing a steep premium increase.
 The table below shows the average annual full coverage premiums nationally and in Kentucky before and after a DUI.

 Finding car insurance after a DUI in Kentucky

 Finding affordable car insurance after a DUI conviction may require a bit more research, but it’s possible.
 However, each insurance company has its own regulations surrounding whether coverage is available to a driver with a DUI conviction, so you may not qualify for coverage with a DUI in all cases.
 Shopping your policy to several different carriers may help you find coverage that fits your needs and budget.

 The table below shows the average annual full coverage premium after a DUI from several major providers.

 |Car insurance company||Average annual premium after a DUI|

-Although price may be an important factor when searching for insurance after a DUI, considering that your premium will likely be higher than it was before your conviction, premium is not the only factor to consider.
-You may still want to review coverages, discounts and third-party rankings for the companies you get quotes from.
+Although price may be an important factor when searching for insurance after a DUI, (considering that your premium will likely be higher than it was before your conviction), premium is not the only factor to consider.
+You may still want to review coverage types, discounts and third-party ratings and scores for the companies you get quotes from.
 Talking to a licensed agent could help you to choose insurance that will help to protect your finances and that fits your budget.